CJonesCode/FlowGenius/_docs/BugIt_prd.md

 - **Default JSON output for automation, `--pretty` flag for human-readable format** ✅
 - **Clean, professional output without emojis** ✅

-- All file writes must be atomic and safe for concurrent use.
-This is achieved via OS-level file locking or write-then-rename behavior. **🔄 Next Phase**
+- **All file writes are atomic and safe for concurrent use via write-then-rename and file locking** ✅
 - Schema versioning is required for all stored issues.
 MVP uses `"schema_version": "v1"`. ✅
 - Fully CLI-scriptable — no interactive prompts. ✅
 - UUIDs must be used for issue IDs. ✅